robwierzbowski/gulp-intermediate/recipes.md

       console.log('stderr: ' + data);
     });

-    // Run the callback on end.
+    // Run the callback when Jekyll is finished. jekyll.on('close', cb);
-    jekyll.on('close', cb);
   }))